 John Griffiths, Seaman, 1643C, Royal Naval Reserve.
 John was the son of Moses and Mary Griffiths, of Dolbadau, Cilgerran, and had served in the Royal Navy as a regular prior to the outbreak of the war, and had retired to join the Royal Naval Reserve.
 At the outbreak of war, John was recalled to the colours, and by 1917 was serving aboard HMS Princess, which was a modern Battlecruiser, launched in 1911.
 She had seen action during the Battle of Heligoland Bight and the Battle of Dogger Bank, and was damaged at the Battle of Jutland in 1916.
 John was taken ill while HMS Princess was off South Africa, and he died at Simon’s Town on 31 May 1917, where he was buried at Dido Valley Cemetery.
 He was 46 years old.

 Charles Hudson MM, Sergeant, 40526, South Wales Borderers.
-Charles was born at Southampton, and prior to the war had lived at Cilgerran.
-At the outbreak of war he was living at Cross Hands, and he enlisted at nearby Llanelli into the Welsh Regiment.
-At some time Charles was transferred to the South Wales Borderers, and joined their 2nd Battalion, attached to 87 Brigade, 29th Division.
-The Division moved to Gallipoli via Egypt, landing on 25 April 1915.
+Charles was born at Southampton in 1885, the son of William and Mary Hudson.
+He married Margaret Ann Parry, of Brynglas House, Cilgerran, on 9 March 1913.
+By the outbreak of war he was living at Cross Hands, and he enlisted at nearby Llanelli into the Welsh Regiment.
+At some time later Charles was transferred to the 2nd Battalion, South Wales Borderers, which was attached to 87 Brigade, 29th Division.
+The Division had moved to Gallipoli via Egypt, landing on 25 April 1915.
 They remained here until evacuation to Egypt on 11 January 1916 and then moved to the Western Front on 15 March.
 The Division took part in its first major action in France during the 1916 Somme Offensive, and fought at the Battles of Albert and Le Transloy, suffering heavy casualties, one of them being Charles who was badly wounded in the leg.
 He returned to action though, and in the spring of 1917 the division fought at the Battle of the Scarpe, which was part of the Arras Offensive, and then moved further north to Ypres.
 Here they fought at the Battle of Langemarck, and then at the Battles of the Menin Road, Polygon Wood, Broodseinde and Poelcappelle, before moving to Cambrai.
 Charles was awarded the Military Medal for bravery in the field for his gallantry during the fighting at Ypres, which was listed in the London Gazette of 16 November 1917, while his battalion was fighting in the Battle of Cambrai.
 The division returned to Flanders early in 1918, and was hit there by the German Spring Offensive, which saw them take part in the Battle of Estaires, which is where Charles was killed on 11 April 1918.
 He has no known grave, and is commemorated on the Ploegsteert Memorial, Belgium.

 Edward Griffith James, Private, 202704, Welsh Regiment.
-Edward was born in Cilgerran, and travelled to Carmarthen to enlist into the Welsh Regiment after being called up.
+Edward was born on 10 September 1886, the son of William and Georgina James, of High Street, Cilgerran.
+He travelled to Carmarthen to enlist into the 4th Battalion, Welsh Regiment.
 After his training, he was posted to the 9th Battalion, which formed part of 58 Brigade, 19th (Western) Division, which had been in France since July 1915.
 The Division had fought during the opening attack of the Battle of Loos, and then moved to the Somme, where they took part in the second wave of the attack on Ovillers-La Boiselle on 1 July 1916, capturing the village at heavy cost, and fought through the Somme Battles of Pozieres and the Ancre in 1916.
 They then moved north to Ypres, and took part in the Battle of Messines.
 The division then moved further north to Ypres itself, which is where Edward joined up with his battalion, and fought on the Menin Road and at Polygon Wood, before taking part in the fighting at Broodseinde, Poelcappelle and Passchendaele Village itself.
 After surviving the horrors of Passchendaele, Edward moved with the division to positions north of St. Quentin, which is where he was killed on 18 December 1917.
 He is buried at Fifteen Ravine British Cemetery, Villers-Plouich.

 Martha Emily Jenkins, Stewardess, Mercantile Marine.
 Martha was born at Liverpool, the daughter of Joseph and Fanny Jenkins.
 Her father was from Cilgerran.
 She served as a Stewardess in the Mercantile Marine, and by 1915 was serving aboard the Liverpool registered SS Aguila.
 On 27 March 1915 Aquila was steaming off the Pembrokeshire coast, en-route from Liverpool to Lisbon, when she was attacked by the German submarine UB-28, which had surfaced and signalled to the steamer to stop.
 The captain of Aguila signalled to his engine-room for full speed to escape, but the submarine began shelling the ship and damaging it.
 The steamer stopped to lower its lifeboats, but the Germans maintained their fire on it, killing the boatswain, donkeyman, a lady passenger and Martha, and wounding several others.
 The survivors were later rescued and brought to the safety of Fishguard where their story was told.
 Martha was 42 years old when she was killed that day and is commemorated on the Tower Hill Memorial, London.
 She does not appear to be commemorated locally.